Mala2/MouDio/README.md

 # Bluetooth-Speaker

 A fully function Bluetooth Speaker implement most of the new ICs chip.

 The design consists of four PCBs and 3 microcontrollers.
-I build and test all the PCBs and they work as expected so the hardware design is done.
-However, the software part is still under process.
-Please refer to the zip file for more information about specific PCBs.
+I build and test all the PCBs and they work as expected so the hardware design is done. **However, the software part is still under process.**

+Please refer to the shared files for more information about specific PCB.
 I have also included any software needed to program the microcontrollers.